Somewhere in Portland, Oregon | Scooter Mc Quades

 The pundits waved their hands, said it wasn’t practical.
 They said since legalizing weed, we Portlanders had abandoned all reason.

 When our Oregon senator brought the Portland Bill, which banned lobbyists from making campaign donations and completely rewrote campaign finance law, the senate floor erupted.
 “There’s no way,” they said.
 But maybe they were more worried about reelection without their coal lobby and billionaire funds.

 They called it a joke, a trope, a cliché, but we did it—we: Portlanders.

 This has been an edition of What Pegman Saw.
-To read more stories inspired by the prompt or to submit your own, click here.
+To read more stories inspired by the prompt, click here.

 Apologies for not participating the past few weeks.
 I have been studying for a certification exam (which I passed!).